First Black GOP woman in Virginia Assembly making history again with lieutenant governor run

 Mrs. Sears is proposing stricter mail-in voting rules, a statewide voter ID mandate, and regular updates of voter rolls to delete residents who have moved.

-Mrs. Spears also touched on her working relationships and personal friendships with Mr. Youngkin and Mr. Miyares, both of whom she described as being “like family.”
+Mrs. Sears also touched on her working relationships and personal friendships with Mr. Youngkin and Mr. Miyares, both of whom she described as being “like family.”

-“When it’s just Jason and myself, or I hear it also when Glenn and Jason are together because all three of us can’t be together, it feels like you’re missing an appendix because we just get along so well,” Mrs. Spears said.
+“When it’s just Jason and myself, or I hear it also when Glenn and Jason are together because all three of us can’t be together, it feels like you’re missing an appendix because we just get along so well,” Mrs. Sears said.

 Polls show that the Virginia governor’s race is right, with Mr. McAuliffe holding a narrow lead.